 “Despite the increasing use of robots, we don’t think managers are going to be replaced by robots.
 The role of managers and leaders will change though.”Rob Wall, CMI Head of Policy

-CMI Southern and Solent University’s joint Management 4.0 event was truly eye opening and thought provoking.
+CMI Southern and Solent University’s joint Management 4.0 event in October 2019 was truly eye opening and thought provoking.
 Judging by the huge number of people who attended – it really highlighted the changes that we are experiencing and people’s eagerness to prepare for the new and emerging leadership and management styles.

 A wonderfully diverse range of managers and leaders came together to contribute to CMI’s year-long research into the future of management and leadership.
 Rob Wall introduced us to CMI’s concept of Management 4.0 and broke it down to 6 key themes.